marcusoftnet/marcusoftnet.github.io/_posts/2016-10-20-who-is-this-important-for.md

   * Does it make our competitors happy?
 Yes - if that means that you are hindered from choosing the right tool for the right job, that would be awesome
   * Should we still do it?
 Sure - if we can show that the value of having everyone on the same platform is greater than coming behind our competitors that can change fast, and something that our customers doesn't care about

-In thinking about this I've come to realise that our customers care about very few things around **how** we work and make our products.
+In thinking about this I've come to realize that our customers care about very few things around **how** we work and make our products.
 The competitors are of course happy if those choices puts us in a worse place than them.

 We should at least weigh those two perspectives in, when evaluating our choices to become better.